- There are many different types of abuse (physical, verbal/emotional/mental, sexual, economic).

 Should I have my friend talk to their parent(s)/guardian(s) or another adult?

 Yes.
 The most important thing that you can do for your friend is to encourage them to talk to a trusted adult right away.
-This could be a parent, guardian, coach, teacher, school counselor, health care provider, or spiritual leader.
+This could be a parent, guardian, aunt, coach, teacher, school counselor, health care provider, or spiritual leader.
 Tell your friend that you will go with them to talk about their abusive relationship.
 Explain to them that talking to a trusted adult can help them get the assistance they need to get out of the unhealthy relationship.

 - An adult will listen and give advice on how to handle the situation.